 Short-Circuit Electrical Currents

 A short circuit is one of the major incidents affecting electrical systems.
-The consequences are often serious, if not dramatic: Although short circuits are less and less likely to occur in modern well-designed, welloperating installations,… Read more
+The consequences are often serious, if not dramatic: Short circuit disturbs the system environment around the fault point by causing a sudden drop in voltage, It requires a… Read more

 Aluminum vs. Copper: Conductors in Low Voltage Dry Type Transformers

 In North America, aluminum is the predominant choice of winding material for low-voltage, dry-type transformers larger than 15 kilovolt-amperes(kVA).
 In most other areas of the world, copper is the predominant winding material.
-The primary reason… Read more
+The primary reason for choosing aluminum windings is… Read more

 Generating Power In The Future – Solar Wind Power

-As the world discovers new ways to meet its growing energy needs, energy generated from Sun, which is better known as solar power and energy generated from wind called the wind power are being considered… Read more
+As the world discovers new ways to meet its growing energy needs, energy generated from Sun, which is better known as solar power and energy generated from wind called the wind power are being considered as a means of generating… Read more

 Power System Stability

 Power system stability is the ability of the system, for a given initial operating condition, to regain a normal state of equilibrium after being subjected to a disturbance.
-Stability is a condition of equilibrium between… Read more
+Stability is a condition of equilibrium between opposing forces; instability results when… Read more

 Types of Underground Lines

 There are two methods of installing underground lines.
 In the first method, underground raceway systems (ducts) are installed below grade and then cable is pulled through them.
-Ducts may or may not be provided with… Read more
+Ducts may or may not be provided with concrete encasement.
+The second method… Read more